subtleGradient/rsc-fun-in-bun/README.md

 Build stuff

 - [x] create a example "use client" file
+- [ ] create a example "use server" async function
 - [ ] create a example "use server" file
 - [ ] toy tests can be run with `bun test`